-Ocean Themed Activities For Kindergarten Math
+Ocean-Themed Activities For Kindergarten Math

 To play this game, students circle the animal they predict will win the game.
 It gives them something to cheer for as the game progresses.
 Additionally, I like for my students to practice predicting since they hate to lose.

-Fill the Bucket Ocean Themed Game
+Fill the Bucket Ocean-Themed Game

 Another activity we loved was this Fill the Bucket with Digraphs Game.
-Using the shovels with th, ch, th, and sh digraph sounds, my little learners complete the sort into their correct buckets.
+Using the shovels with th, ch, th, and sh digraph sounds, my little learners, complete the sort into their correct buckets.
 It is a simple sort but so much fun to match with shovels.
 I also love to throw in the word pail as well just to have fun.

 It occurred to me a few years ago that I start the year with color words, but I really needed to go back over it again.
-We also practiced writing their color words on this beach themed sheet.
+We also practiced writing their color words on this beach-themed sheet.
 My kids ADORED this activity.
 Isn’t this a FUN Ocean themed activity for Kindergarten

-Long Vowel Words
+Long Vowel Words Review for Oceans-Themed Activities In Kindergarten

 Using these beach towels and suns… we built long vowel words like wave and flute.